-The grantee must also maintain information on persons not displaced:
+The subrecipient must also maintain information on persons not displaced:

-- ✓ For each occupant who has not been displaced, the grantee must maintain evidence that the person received a timely General Information Notice indicating that he/she would not be displaced by the project. - ✓ For each residential or non-residential occupant who was not displaced, evidence of the provision and receipt of a Notice of Nondisplacement. - ✓ If by staying in the project there is a possibility the occupant may become "rent burdened," there are three options available to the grantee: - ✓ The grantee can provide additional subsidies to make the unit affordable (e.g., tenant-based rental assistance), - The owner can elect to limit rent increases for some units where the increase would result in a rent burden, or - ✓ If neither of the above options is feasible, the grantee must consider the occupant a displaced person and issue a Notice of Eligibility for Relocation Assistance.
+- ✓ For each occupant who has not been displaced, the subrecipient must maintain evidence that the person received a timely GIN indicating that he/she would not be displaced by the project. - ✓ For each residential or non-residential occupant who was not displaced, evidence of the provision and receipt of a Notice of Nondisplacement. - ✓ If by staying in the project there is a possibility the occupant may become "rent burdened," there are three options available to the subrecipient: - The subrecipient can provide additional subsidies to make the unit affordable (e.g., tenant-based rental assistance), - The owner can elect to limit rent increases for some units where the increase would result in a rent burden, or - If neither of the above options is feasible, the subrecipient must consider the occupant a displaced person and issue a NOE.
 If the occupant moves, the occupant is considered to be displaced by virtue of the activity that caused the rent to increase. - Note: Some rent-burdened tenants may elect to remain in the project and pay the higher rent.
 The tenant must be fully informed (via Notice of Eligibility for Relocation Assistance) of their rights to relocation assistance and waive those rights.